gmc-norr/st2-seqdata/README.md

 ref | description
 --- | ---
-copy_complete | Triggers when CopyComplete.txt is found in a directory new_directory | Triggers when a new directory is found
+incomplete_directory | Triggers when a new directory is found, but it is somehow incomplete and thus cannot be added to the database new_directory        | Triggers when a new directory is found state_change         | Triggers when the state of a directory changes

-> [!NOTE]
-> Note that the triggers that are connected to analysis directories will not be emitted unless `CopyComplete.txt` is found in its parent run diretory.

 ## Running tests